HU board recommends contracts for solar farm expansion, ash-handling equipment

 According to packet materials for Thursday’s meeting, the project cost would be divided between two budget years: $2,007,386 in 2022-23, and the balance in 2023-24.
 Construction is scheduled to begin in December 2023 and be complete on May 1, 2024.

-Hastings Utilities’ budget for this year does not include an allocation for the solar farm expansion, but money for that purpose is available because of delays to other budgeted projects, the city stated in its news release.
+Hastings Utilities’ budget for this year doesn’t include an allocation for the solar farm expansion, but money for that purpose is available because of delays to other budgeted projects, the city stated in its news release.

 GenPro built Phase 1 of the solar farm, which came online in 2019 and now is completely sold out to owners of panels and production shares.
 The original solar farm covers 11 acres and produces 1.5 megawatts of alternating-current electrical production capacity.